tijmenvangulik/cordova-usb-hid/ReadMe.md

         }).catch(errorHandler);
     }).catch(errorHandler);
 ```
+# api type definitions

+The typescript type definitions can be found [here](www/UsbHid.d.ts)

 # Tips and tricks

 * Often the communication goes wrong when the packet size in not correct.
 The plugin reads the packetSize from the device.
 However this can be the wrong packet size.
 Please check de doc of your device and use the correct packet size.
 * configure the device in the AndroidManifest.xml so your app is opened when the device is connected.
 You can configure this from the cordova config.xml.
 For example
 ```  xml